 Help us in giving vision to cataract affected people

-Donations to this NGO have 50% tax exemption.
+Donations to this NGO have 50% tax exemption for Indian donors.

 India is a signatory to the World Health Organization resolution on ‘Vision 2020: The right to sight’.
 Blindness due to cataract presents an enormous problem in India not only in terms of human morbidity but also in terms of economic loss and social burden.
 The WHO/NPCB (National Programme for Control of Blindness) survey has shown that there is a backlog of over 22 million blind eyes (12 million blind people) in India, and 80.1% of these are blindness is caused due to cataract.
 The annual incidence of cataract blindness is about 3.8 million.